— Last checked and updated April 27, 2021, by Rachel Lin, Langara College Library & Information Technology practicum student.

-ADCC awards are presented at the Directions Awards show in Toronto.
-The ADCC awards a student with the best work in advertising, graphic design, editorial and book design, and interactive media.
-Winners receive a cash prize and will be featured in their printed annual book and in the ADCC Archives.
+Advertising and Design Club of Canada: ADCC awards are presented at the Directions Awards show in Toronto.
+The annual show, the ADCC Awards, is considered the top creative awards show in Canada.
+The printed annual, which is displayed at the show, contains the best work of each year.
+Winners receive a cash prize and will be featured in the printed annual and in the ADCC Archives.

-CAJ offers multiple awards categories for journalistic writing, broadcasting and photojournalism.
+Canadian Association of Journalists Awards: CAJ offers multiple awards categories for journalistic writing, broadcasting and photojournalism.
 Awards are given out at their annual conference.

 Most categories offer a $500 cash prize for the winner.
 Entry fees are $30 for members, $110 for non-members, $25 for students, $60 for a team of CAJ members, and $200 for a team of non-CAJ members.
 Student CAJ members can enter for free.
 Visit Site

-The Alberta Magazine Publishers Association (AMPA) is pleased to announce the addition of three new provincial Achievement Awards categories to its 2020 Awards season: BC Magazine of the Year, Manitoba Magazine of the Year, and Saskatchewan Magazine of the Year.
+Magazine of the Year Achievement Awards: The Alberta Magazine Publishers Association (AMPA) is pleased to announce the addition of three new provincial Achievement Awards categories to its 2020 Awards season: BC Magazine of the Year, Manitoba Magazine of the Year, and Saskatchewan Magazine of the Year.

 Recognizing the stellar content produced throughout Western Canada, AMPA is expanding its borders and inviting magazines published in Western provinces to submit entries to Magazine of the Year categories.